Home / Dictionary / Poisson distribution

 Case studies and practical examples

-Applications include analysing traffic flow, modelling bus arrival times, and studying the frequency of disease outbreaks.
+Applications include analyzing traffic flow, modelling bus arrival times, and studying the frequency of disease outbreaks.
 Each application requires careful consideration of assumptions and proper implementation of the Poisson model.

 Interpretation of real-world data